SamuelJacob9431/Team-Techfusion/README.md

 - **Password**: `password123`

 ---
-*Created with ❤️ by the CoreInventory Development Team*
+*Created with ❤️ by the TechFusion Team*